compose-spec/compose-spec/VISION.md

 The format wants to be a living specification that evolves over time and provides a way for tool builders to experiment with new ideas.
 In Scope
-The purpose of this section is to set out the areas of functionally that Compose is set to target.
+The purpose of this section is to set out the areas of functionality that Compose is set to target.
 The scope should be seen as a whitelist.
 It can be changed if all maintainers of the project agree on the change.

 There are four areas of the specification: